 - Remove one lens and clean it with a cleaning solution.
 Place the lens in the palm of your hand with a few drops of cleaning solution, and rub the lens gently with your fingertip.
 This removes protein buildup and other debris that may have gotten on the lens.

 - Rinse the lens again to remove the loosened debris.
 Follow the rinse duration recommended with the cleaning solution.

 - Place the lens in a clean lens case and fill with fresh cleaning solution.
-Don’t keep old solution.
+Don’t keep the old solution.
 Replace it with new every time you take the lenses out.

 - Repeat the process with your other lens.

 Patients should store contact lenses in the recommended solution.
-Every time a patient stores their lenses, we require them to place the lenses in fresh solution.
+Every time a patient stores their lenses, we require them to place the lenses in a fresh solution.
 We recommend not reusing the solution as it can harbor bacteria and debris.
 Patients should rinse their contact lens case with the solution after use and leave the caps off to store the case.
 You should replace your contact lens case once every three months, or sooner if build-up has begun to form.